vcooley/react-inbox-sdk/README.md

 - InboxSDK supports modifying the underlying values passed to its view creation components using data streams.
 This is not currently supported by this adapter.
 You'll need to unmount and remount on of this library's components to update the underlying SDK's view.
+- Only Compose and Conversation views are provided at this time.